detherminal/seruro/pordo/README.md

 # Pordo

-Pordo is the official TUI application for seruro.
-It is written with Golang and Bubbletea.
+Pordo is the official terminal application for seruro.
+It is written with Python.